Winston-Lii/eacon/checkInfo4labeledDS/README.txt

-Git is a powerful tool.
+Git is a tool.
 Git is a free software.
+Git is a useful tool to me.